 - Conversations around rewilding can be fractious, blocking pathways to positive change.
 Building knowledge, sharing stories and listening to different perspectives can help open these pathways.

 - A narrative of despair and division rarely propels people into behavioural change.
-Instead, we need to find common ground and unite around positive visions of new tomorrows.
+Instead, we need to find common ground and unite around positive visions for Scotland's future.